tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 	print('done scraping')
 ```
 # Understanding HTML & URLs
 Now that we know the abstract steps to web scraping, the next step is to figure out *how* to scrape and *which* pages to scrape.
-Having some understanding of the web will make steps (1) and (4) (requesting and parsing) much easier.
+Having some understanding of the web will make requesting and parsing (steps 1 and 4) easier.

 On a high level, HTML represents the content of the page while a URL indicates it's location.
 A website will have well structured pages (HTML) and well structured locations (pages).
 Using our understanding of HTML, we can exploit the structure of websites (HTML DOM) to make parsing our desired data simple and predictable (the how), and our understanding of URLs to know which pages to go to (the which).